 Improve Employee Retention

-By acting on the information received through exit interviews, you’ll be able to improve employee happiness and engagement, leading to a better retention rate.
-This could potentially save you a lot of resources, as retaining employees is far more cost-efficient and preferable to onboarding and training new ones.
+By acting on the information received in exit interviews, you can improve employee happiness and engagement.
+This, of course, could lead to a better retention rate and potentially save you a lot of resources.
+Reason being that retaining employees is far more cost-efficient and preferable than onboarding and training new ones.